codetojoy/easter_eggs_for_java_loom/egg_9_sc_fan_in/server/README.md

 ---------

 * tested with JDK 19.ea.26-open via [SDKMan!](https://sdkman.io/)
-    - this is a special build for Project Loom, *not* the JDK 19 preview
 * Gradle does not yet support JDK 19 preview (as of JUN 2022).
 Check [here](https://docs.gradle.org/current/userguide/compatibility.html)
 * unknown if Maven can be used ¯\_(ツ)_/¯